 Are you a high school student pursuing post-secondary education?
 Do you have a parent or guardian who has a disability?
-If so, you may be eligible for a $2,500 scholarship.
+If so, you may be eligible for a $2,500 scholarships.

-At Resolute Legal, our mission is and will always be to support individuals who are unable to work due to a disability.
-We support these individuals through legal advocacy and informational content, and now we want to support them by helping the people who mean most to them: their children.
+Resolute Legal’s mission is to support individuals who are unable to work due to a disability.
+They support these individuals through legal advocacy and informational content, and now want to support them by helping the people who mean most to them: their children.

 What is a disability?